-- user identification and authentication, with password management options and support for enterprise users (password option only).
-In the case of Enterprise Users this function is partly provided by the IT-environment. - discretionary access controls on database objects, which controls access to objects based on the identity of the subjects or groups to which the subjects and objects belong, and which allows authorized users to specify how the objects that they control are protected; - granular privileges for the enforcement of least privilege; - user-configurable roles for privilege management, including an authorized administration role to allow authorized administrators to configure the policies for discretionary access control, identification as well as authentication, and auditing. - quotas on the amount of processing resources a user can consume during a database session; - audit capture is the function that creates information on all auditable events; - extensive and flexible auditing options; - · secure access to remote Oracle databases; and - stored procedures, triggers and security policies for user-defined access controls and auditing.
+- user identification and authentication, with password management options; - discretionary access controls on database objects, which controls access to objects based on the identity of the subjects or groups to which the subjects and objects belong, and which allows authorized users to specify how the objects that they control are protected; - granular privileges for the enforcement of least privilege; - user-configurable roles for privilege management, including an authorized administration role to allow authorized administrators to configure the policies for discretionary access control, identification and authentication, and auditing. - quotas on the amount of processing resources a user can consume during a database session; - · audit capture is the function that creates information on all auditable events; - extensive and flexible auditing options; - · secure access to remote Oracle databases; and - stored procedures, triggers and security policies for user-defined access controls and auditing.